YINI-lang/YINI-spec/mini spec.md

-# MINI specification
+# MINI-CONFIG specification

-MINI is a configuration markup language, is another YINI (Yet another INI) format.
+`MINI-CONFIG` or `miniCONFIG` is a configuration markup language, is another YINI (Yet another INI) format.
 It consists of plain text with a simple syntax and structure comprising of key–value(s) pairs organized in sections.

 A short MINI document looks like the following.
 ```